appirio-digital/ezbake/README.md

-# ads-baseline
+# ezbake

+## The project scaffolder for everyone

-The Appirio Digital Studios command line utility for authoring, scaffolding, and distributing baseline projects.
+ezbake is the command line utility for authoring, scaffolding, and distributing baseline projects of all types.

 ## Goals